nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-09-07-testing-with-test-professional-2010-and-visual-studio-2010-ultimate/index.md

 ---
+title: Testing with Test Professional 2010 and Visual Studio 2010 Ultimate
+date: 2011-09-07
+author: MrHinsh
 id: "3776"
-title: "Testing with Test Professional 2010 and Visual Studio 2010 Ultimate"
-date: "2011-09-07"
-categories:
-  - "events-and-presentations"
-tags:
-  - "mtm"
-  - "nwcadence"
-  - "tfs"
-  - "tfs2010"
-  - "tools"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "testing-with-test-professional-2010-and-visual-studio-2010-ultimate"
+slug: testing-with-test-professional-2010-and-visual-studio-2010-ultimate
 aliases:
 - /blog/testing-with-test-professional-2010-and-visual-studio-2010-ultimate
+tags:
+- mtm
+- nwcadence
+- tfs
+- tfs2010
+- tools
+categories:
+- events-and-presentations

 ---

 ![NWC tagline logo_transparent](images/NWC-tagline-logo_transparent-1-1.png "NWC tagline logo_transparent")On Monday 24th October one of our consultants, Dan Wood, is presenting our course on Testing with Visual Studio ALM.
 The course is running on **Monday 24th October** and I managed to get NWC to provide 10 additional seats for you guys at the discounted rate.
 { .post-img }